Masculinizing surgery: Hysterectomy and bilateral salpingo-oophorectomy

 Complications of hysterectomy involve infection, venous thromboembolic events, genitourinary and gastrointestinal tract injury and nerve injury.
 The most common of these complications is infection, which occurs at a rate of 10.5% of abdominal hysterectomy, 13% of vaginal hysterectomy and 9% of laparoscopic hysterectomy.
 There is also a low risk of long-term complications, which can include chronic pain, sexual dysfunction and bowel dysfunction.

-Genital reassignment
+Genital surgery

 Also known as genital reconstructive procedures (GRT).